Meditative Story: Format

-Each episode of Meditative Story is narrated by a different well-known cultural figure, telling a personal story.
-Many of the stories center on a moment in time when everything changed for the storyteller; others reflect on a broad theme, like friendship, discovery or loss.
-The stories are set to original music, and punctuated by meditation prompts from the host Rohan Gunatillake, who also ends each episode with a guided meditation.
+In each classic episode of Meditative Story a different guest narrates a personal story about a time and place where everything changed for them.
+All of the stories reflect on a broad theme, like friendship, discovery or loss.
+The stories are scored with original music, and punctuated by mindfullness prompts from the host Rohan Gunatillake, who also ends each episode with a guided meditation.